David Vaughan (artist): Career

 He eventually got his life back on track with a new wife, to whom he was married for over 30 years.
 He rejected the "London scene" and moved back to Manchester, where he became the country's most prolific mural artist, during the 1970s and early 1980s.
-He formed the mural group "Noah's Ark", which as well as producing mural art for the under-privileged in youth clubs, schools, churches and hospitals (he painted the first British hospital mural at the Duchess of York's Hospital for Babies in Manchester), offered young and disadvantaged people the opportunity to study mural painting first hand.
+He formed the mural group "Noah's Ark", which as well as producing mural art for the under-privileged in youth clubs, schools, churches and hospitals (he painted the first British hospital mural at the Duchess of York's Hospital for Babies in Manchester), offered young and disadvantaged people the opportunity to study mural painting firsthand.

-During the 1970s he employed a variety of young people to assist and learn how to produce a mural, and he also completed many private commissions, re-creating on a smaller scale some of the success he achieved in the 1960s.
+During the 1970s, he employed a variety of young people to assist and learn how to produce a mural, and he also completed many private commissions, re-creating on a smaller scale some of the success he achieved in the 1960s.
 These included customized shops – Barratts music shop on Oxford Road, Manchester, became a mecca for art/music students who visited to see the huge portraits of jazz and blues musicians adorning the walls, which were just a part of the complete makeover Vaughan gave the premises in 1974.
-In the mid-1980s he started to produce his "Victims" series of paintings, which depicted some of the horrors of modern society, and which were found to be quite controversial at the time.
+In the mid-1980s, he started to produce his "Victims" series of paintings, which depicted some of the horrors of modern society, and which were found to be quite controversial at the time.
 In his later career he returned to painting portraits – John Lennon, Bob Dylan, Gallagher and also pencil portraits of David Beckham and Jude Law.

-Vaughan died while awaiting a liver transplant.
+Vaughan died on 4 December 2003, while awaiting a liver transplant.
+He was 59 years old.

 Personal life

-Vaughan was married three times.
 His daughter Sadie Frost wrote of "a bohemian, traveller-like childhood.
 We lived on a bus which we drove from Belsize Park to Morocco."
 She said that Vaughan was "schizophrenic at a time when nobody really talked about mental health".

-Vaughan was survived by five sons and two daughters.
+Vaughan was married three times.
+Vaughan was survived by his third wife, Anne.
+Vaughan had two sons in his first marriage, two daughters in his second marriage, including actress Sadie Frost, and three sons in his third marriage, all whom survive him.